mesosphere/dcos-docs-site/pages/docs/1.10/developing-services/index.md

 ---
+layout: layout.pug
-post_title: Developing DC/OS Services
+title: Developing DC/OS Services
-nav_title: Developing Services
+navigationTitle: Developing Services
-menu_order: 160
+menuWeight: 160
 ---

 This section describes the developer-specific DC/OS components, explaining what is necessary to package and provide your own service on DC/OS.